-The home was built in the early 1880s by Daniel Montgomery Boyd, grandson of Daniel Montgomery and great grandson of William Montgomery, founder of Danville.
+The home was built in the early 1880’s by Daniel Montgomery Boyd, grandson of Daniel Montgomery and great grandson of William Montgomery, founder of Danville.
 The family was in residence until 1920 when it was purchased by the Danville Elks #754 in 1923.
-Over the years The Elks added a two story structure and further renovations took place in 1950 and 1960.
+Over the years the Elks added a two story structure and further renovations took place in 1950 and 1960.
 In 1999 the Elks built and relocated to a new modern building on Rt.
 11 which left the Boyd House empty for the first time since Daniel Montgomery Boyd built his home.
-The building has had several owners but now needs some attention to bring it back to its glory.
+The building has had several owners but needed some attention to bring it back to its glory.